Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 **Second phase:**

 1. **Knowledge Base Querying**.
-During runtime, the Knowledge AI system can query the structured knowledge base to provide accurate and contextually appropriate responses to user queries.
+During runtime, the Knowledge AI system can query the knowledge base to provide accurate and contextually appropriate responses to user queries.
 2. **Knowledge-based Virtual Agents Building**.
 Virtual agents utilize the knowledge stored in the Knowledge Base to engage in more sophisticated and intelligent conversations with users.
-These agents can provide context-aware responses based on the information extracted from the Knowledge Sources.
+These agents can provide context-aware responses based on the information extracted from the uploaded files.

 ### Knowledge AI Management

-Knowledge AI management includes a Knowledge Store for organizing many Knowledge Sources, with Chunks extracted and edited using the Chunk Editor to enable accurate responses by the system.
+Knowledge AI management involves a Knowledge Store used to organize numerous Knowledge Sources.
+Chunks, which are extracted from these sources, are then edited using the Chunk Editor, enabling the system to provide accurate responses.

 #### Knowledge Store

-A Knowledge Store is a container that holds and organizes multiple Knowledge Sources.
+A _Knowledge Store_ is a container that holds and organizes multiple Knowledge Sources.
 It provides a centralized and structured environment for managing and categorizing various sources of knowledge.
 The Knowledge Store helps streamline the knowledge management process by grouping related Knowledge Sources, making it easier to organize, search, and retrieve relevant information during runtime.

+The maximum number of stores per project is 10.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/knowledge-ai/knowledge-store.png" width="100%" />